MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/investigation.md

-id | String | Identity of the investigation entity. startTime | DateTime Nullable | The date and time when the investigation was created. endTime | DateTime Nullable | The date and time when the investigation was completed. cancelledBy | String | The ID of the user/application that cancelled that investigation. investigationState | Enum | The current state of the investigation.
+id | String | Identity of the investigation entity. startTime | DateTime Nullable | The date and time when the investigation was created. endTime | DateTime Nullable | The date and time when the investigation was completed. cancelledBy | String | The ID of the user/application that canceled that investigation. investigationState | Enum | The current state of the investigation.
 Possible values are: 'Unknown', 'Terminated', 'SuccessfullyRemediated', 'Benign', 'Failed', 'PartiallyRemediated', 'Running', 'PendingApproval', 'PendingResource', 'PartiallyInvestigated', 'TerminatedByUser', 'TerminatedBySystem', 'Queued', 'InnerFailure', 'PreexistingAlert', 'UnsupportedOs', 'UnsupportedAlertType', 'SuppressedAlert'. statusDetails | String | Additional information about the state of the investigation. machineId | String | The ID of the device on which the investigation is executed.